jymcheong/FreeEDR-agents/README.md

 For non-Internet facing endpoints, please download Sysmon, modifiy `install.ps1` accordingly & host within your internal web-server.

 ## Nxlog-CE
-This is an archived version of NXLog-CE tested with OpenEDR client agents.
+This is an archived version of NXLog-CE tested with FreeEDR client agents.
 For commercial deployments, please contact NXLOG for commercial license.

 ## Building your own installer
 - git clone this